-\\ {\bf Retinal vessel segmentation dataset:} Results for the test set for segmenting retinal vessels is reported in Table~\ref{tab:ret_res} where we notice that U-net (Dice=$0.67$) shows an improvement compared to the Strided TeNet (Dice=$0.64$).
-However, using a 2-layered CNN based local feature map and the MPS reported as the Hybrid Strided TeNet in Section~\ref{sec:local} is able to bridge the gap in performance compared to U-net.
-The MPS TeNet is unable to handle the complexity of this dataset (Dice=$0.31$).
-Qualitative results are visualized in Figure~\ref{fig:ret_res} for one input patch for U-net and Strided TeNet. \\ {\bf BraTS dataset:} The Strided TeNet was primarily formulated as a 2D segmentation model.
+\\ {\bf Retinal vessel segmentation dataset:} Results for the test set for segmenting retinal vessels is reported in Table~\ref{tab:ret_res} where we notice that U-Net (Dice=$0.67$) shows an improvement compared to the Strided TeNet (Dice=$0.64$).
+However, using a 2-layered CNN based local feature map and the MPS reported as the Hybrid Strided TeNet in Section~\ref{sec:local} is able to bridge the gap in performance compared to U-Net.
+The MPS TeNet is unable to handle the complexity of this dataset (Dice=$0.31$). {The efficient LR-ASPP network struggles on this dataset and obtains a Dice score of $0.23\pm0.15$}.
+Qualitative results are visualized in Figure~\ref{fig:ret_res} for one input patch for U-Net and Strided TeNet. \\ {\bf BraTS dataset:} The Strided TeNet was primarily formulated as a 2D segmentation model.
 With these experiments on the BraTS dataset we study its performance on 3D segmentation task by using flattened 3D patches instead of 2D patches as input to the Strided TeNet.
 The results are reported in Table~\ref{tab:brats_res}.
-We compare its performance with 3D U-net~\citep{cciccek20163d} and see that U-net (Dice=$0.69$) easily outperforms the Strided TeNet (Dice=$0.62$).
+We compare its performance with 3D U-Net~\citep{cciccek20163d} and see that U-Net (Dice=$0.69$) easily outperforms the Strided TeNet (Dice=$0.62$).